rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 1. From the dropdown near the top of the Scripts tab, **select the JavaScript source file** you want to debug.
 2. To set a breakpoint at a code line, **click its line number**.
 A breakpoint flag will appear.
 3. Next time you run, the app will pause at breakpoints (or after pressing the Pause button).
-4. When paused, **inspect the values of JavaScript variables** under the "Scope Variables" header, at right.
+4. When paused, **inspect the values of JavaScript variables** under the 'Scope Variables' header, at right.

 ![Breakpoints](http://rhodocs-images.s3.amazonaws.com/guide/debugging_with_rhosimulator/javascript-breakpoints.png)

 **NOTES:**<br>

-* **Local variables are displayed under** the **"Scope Variables"** heading.
+* **Local variables are displayed under** the **'Scope Variables'** heading.
-* If you **switch to a different stack frame under the "Call Stack" heading**, the local variables displayed will match the currently selected stack frame.
+* If you **switch to a different stack frame under the 'Call Stack' heading**, the local variables displayed will match the currently selected stack frame.
-* **Use "Watch Expressions" to evaluate an expression every time** the code is paused.
+* **Use 'Watch Expressions' to evaluate an expression every time** the code is paused.
 These can include variables or any valid JavaScript expression.
 * To **remove a breakpoint, click on its line-number** flag.
-* **Breakpoints also are presented in a list view** under the "Breakpoints" heading at right.
+* **Breakpoints also are presented in a list view** under the 'Breakpoints' heading at right.
 * **Use the checkboxes in list view to toggle Breakpoints** on and off.

 ####Console Tab